Faqs

 No, the tablet would not fit into the included VR goggles, so you would not be able to experience any of the wearable virtual reality features with a tablet.

-Yes, you can still download the apps and run the projects and see the step by step lessons in augmented reality using a tablet.
-When trying to run a VR (virtual reality) exprience with the tablet, it will be set to full screen as you are not able to fit the tablet into the hands-free goggles.
-You can still hold the tablet and look around the room to simulate a 360 effect.
+BUT, you can still download our apps and run the projects (experiments) to watch the step by step instructions in augmented reality on a tablet.
+When trying to run a VR (virtual reality) experience with a tablet, it will default to full screen as you are not able to fit the tablet into the hands-free goggles.
+You can still hold the tablet and look around the room to simulate a 360 experience.

 Our products are designed to layer the learning process by creating a dynamic balance between book, tech, and physical play.
 We begin by introducing lessons in the book, then promoting tangible experiments and activities.
 Then, we invite you to enter a 360 world in virtual reality to attach real life value to drive the message home.